Woman struggling with with the question of whether she should stay in her unhappy marriage or divorce.

 It starts off so beautifully and utterly limitless in hope and possibility.
 Then, one day you’re asking, “Do we stay in an unhappy marriage or divorce?”

 How did you get to this point?
-How do you know for sure if you are really unhappy or just in a slump that every marriage experiences?
+Do you know for sure if you are really unhappy or just in a slump that every marriage experiences?

 How do you muster the motivation to find out, when all you know is that you don’t feel happy?
 Is there even hope for turning around an unhappy marriage?